 Signal Level; this menu allows the signal levels for devices to be viewed.
 When entered detailed signalling information is displayed on the two signalling channels used by the device in both directions, as the devices are bi-directional.
-The received signal strength at the devices associated RCC is shown as a D \rightarrow RCC01 level, therefore indicating the signal that has been sent from the device to the RCC (the 01 represents the RCC number).
-The D \rightarrow RCC01 level is updated on every poll response (123 seconds).
-The forward signal strength received at a device from the RCC is shown as a D \rightarrow RCC01 level, therefore indicating the signal that has been sent from the RCC to the device.
-The D \rightarrow RCC01 level is updated automatically every 6 hours or immediately when requested by selecting the Manual Update Option from the menu.
+The received signal strength at the devices associated RCC is shown as a $D \rightarrow RCC01$ level, therefore indicating the signal that has been sent from the device to the RCC (the 01 represents the RCC number).
+The $D \rightarrow RCC01$ level is updated on every poll response (123 seconds).
+The forward signal strength received at a device from the RCC is shown as a $D \rightarrow RCC01$ level, therefore indicating the sent from the device.
+The $D \rightarrow RCC01$ level, therefore indicating the signal that has been sent from the RCC to the device.
+The $D \rightarrow RCC01$ level is updated automatically every 6 hours or immediately when requested by selecting the Manual Update Option from the menu.
 Turning the rotary control will change the display between the 2 channels.
-Pressing the rotary control switch will revert between the D \rightarrow RCC01 level display and D \rightarrow RCC01 signal levels for each channel.
+Pressing the rotary control switch will revert between the $D \rightarrow RCC01$ level display and $D \rightarrow RCC01$ signal levels for each channel.
 Signal strengths are shown in dB.
 The levels displayed are already calculated taking into account the background level away from the received signal strength, therefore no further calculations are required.

-Front Display Device Status Select Desired Device No Signal Level
+Front Display 🎓 Device Status 🎓 Select Desired Device No 🎓 Signal Level

-Ch1 D → RCC02; this indicates the received signal strength at the devices associated RCC (in this example RCC number 02) from the device on the first frequency channel used by the system.
+Ch1 D \rightarrow RCC02; this indicates the received signal strength at the devices associated RCC (in this example RCC number 02) from the device on the first frequency channel used by the system.
 A level from 0 - 45 is shown to indicate the levels, a table of which is shown at the end of this section.

-Ch2 D \Rightarrow RCC02; this indicates the received signal strength at the devices associated RCC (in this example RCC number 02) from the device on the second frequency channel used by the system.
+Ch2 D \rightarrow RCC02; this indicates the received signal strength at the devices associated RCC (in this example RCC number 02) from the device on the second frequency channel used by the system.
 A level from 0 - 45 is shown to indicate the levels, a table of which is shown at the end of this section.

-Ch1 D \leftarrow RCC02; this indicates the forward signal strength received at the device from the associated RCC (in this example RCC number 02) on the first frequency channel used by the system.
+Ch1 D \Rightarrow RCC02; this indicates the forward signal strength received at the device from the associated RCC (in this example RCC number 02) on the first frequency channel used by the system.
 A level from 0 - 45 is shown to indicate the levels, a table of which is shown at the end of this section.

-Ch2 D \leftarrow RCC02; this indicates the forward signal strength received at the device from the associated RCC (in this example RCC number 02) on the second frequency channel used by the system.
+Ch2 D \Rightarrow RCC02; this indicates the forward signal strength received at the device from the associated RCC (in this example RCC number 02) on the second frequency channel used by the system.
 A level from 0 - 45 is shown to indicate the levels, a table of which is shown at the end of this section.

-25dB or greater Indicates a good signal level
+20dB or greater Indicates a good signal level

-20 to 24dB Indicates a medium signal level
+13 to 19dB Indicates a medium signal level

-13 to 19dB Indicates a low signal level
+8 to 12dB Indicates a low signal level

-12 to 1dB Indicates a caution signal level
+1 to 7dB Indicates a caution signal level

-0dB Indicates no signal level is being received
+OdB Indicates no signal level is being received